Journal similar games & best alternatives

 Game with the same Intimacy vibe

-3"Emotional engagement with story and characters fosters a sense of closeness and meaningful connection."
+3"Emotional engagement with characters and their personal stories fosters a sense of closeness."

 "Emotional engagement with protagonist's personal story and relationships fosters a sense of closeness."